How Japanese knotweed affects your home insurance

 You’ll be held responsible for any damage caused by Japanese knotweed that spreads to other people’s property from yours.
-So your neighbours can seek compensation for any damage caused by the weed – as long as they can prove it came from your property.
+This means that your neighbours can seek compensation for any damage caused by the weed, as long as they can prove it came from your property.
 These claims can be worth thousands of pounds, so it’s a good idea to act quickly if you spot Japanese knotweed in your garden.

 Compare home insurance

 Comparing home insurance with MoneySuperMarket is a great way to save money on your quote.
 All you need to do is give us a few details about yourself and your home, and we will survey the market to find the best deals for you.